towercomputers/toweros/docs/src/index.md

 In contrast to existing designs, Tower offers theoretically greater security guarantees, better usability, and more flexibility.
 The downside is that you need multiple computers to make it work.
 However, with the development of cheap, powerful and small single-board computers (SBCs), it's now quite practical to carry half a dozen computers with you wherever you go.
 For a more formal description of the design of TowerOS, including a detailed comparison with Qubes OS, please refer to **[the whitepaper](TowerOS%20Whitepaper.pdf)**.

-TowerOS is completely open-source and freely licensed.
+TowerOS is completely open-source and freely licensed (under the Apache License 2.0).
 All TowerOS source code, as well the sources used to generate this documentation, is hosted on the **[TowerOS GitHub repository](https://github.com/towercomputers/toweros)**.

 ![Diagram - Usage](img/diagram-usage.png)